George Kliavkoff: Pac-12 Conference

 On September 8, 2023, Oregon State and Washington State — the only two remaining schools in the conference — filed a lawsuit against the Pac-12 and Kliavkoff in Washington State Superior Court for control of the conference, contending that the departing schools, under the conference constitution, forfeited their right to participate in governing the conference by publicly declaring their intention to leave, and that if they retain control they might use it to dissolve the league and drain its millions of dollars in assets.

 On February 19, 2024, the Pac-12 board of directors announced that Teresa Gould would replace Kliavkoff as commissioner on March 1.

+Analysis of the Pac-12's collapse has noted that Kliavkoff inherited a conference that was already last among the Power Five conferences in per-school media rights revenue, a position it had reached over the prior decade following the independent launch of the Pac-12 Network without a broadcast network partner — unlike the conference networks operated by the Big Ten, SEC, ACC, and Big 12, each of which launched in partnership with ESPN, Fox, or both.
+The conference had also placed only two participants in the first forty spots of the College Football Playoff's first ten years.
+A 2023 Los Angeles Times investigation documented multiple instances in which Pac-12 board members — the conference's presidents and chancellors — blocked proposals from Kliavkoff that could have stabilized the conference: a 2021 expansion proposal to absorb remaining Big 12 schools was shut down by USC's president before substantive discussion could occur; a framework negotiated by Kliavkoff with the UC Regents that could have kept UCLA (and thereby the Los Angeles television market) in the conference was rejected by Oregon's interim president; and an ESPN media rights offer that internal Pac-12 analysis indicated was a reasonable starting point for negotiation was replaced, against Kliavkoff’s recommendation, with a $50 million per-school demand from one board member — a figure that caused ESPN to exit negotiations altogether.

+Later Career

+In January 2026, Kliavkoff and co-founder Jennifer Worthington announced the launch of Two Dice, a platform company creating repeatable experience franchises across sports, music, and culture.

 Personal life

 Kliavkoff grew up in Scarsdale, New York.
 He married Ellen Jude Nichols in 1998.
 The couple have two children together.
-His son, Henry, played men's basketball at Whitman College for 2 seasons.
+His son, Henry, played men's basketball at Whitman College for two seasons before transferring to the University of Arizona, where he is a student-athlete competing as a flanker for the Arizona Wildcats men's rugby program.

 Several months after graduating from law school, Kliavkoff received admission to practice law in California until September 2004.